gardener/landscaper/docs/guided-tour/README.md

 <!--
+Observed generation, jobID, jobIDFinished
 Delete without uninstall
-Observed generation, jobID, jobIDFinished
-Deploying a blueprint to multiple targets/target list Pull secrets for helm chart repo (with and without secret ref) context to access oci registry timeouts
+Deploying a blueprint to multiple targets/target list Pull secrets for helm chart repo (with and without secret ref) Pull secret in context to access a protected oci registry Timeouts
+Import, export
+Subinstallations

 Make use of temp files in the scripts that upload a component descriptor -->